-To assist us with our searches, please provide us with any additional information you think might be helpful such as:
+Please provide us with any additional information you think might be helpful in our searches, such as:

 - the subject matter